Applied Research

 You need to specify the type of your research in the earlier part of the research methodology chapter in about one short paragraph.
 Also, in this paragraph you will have to justify your choice of research type.

-My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance contains discussions of research types and application of research methods in practice.
+My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
-Important elements of dissertations such as research philosophy, research approach, research design, methods of data collection and data analysis, sampling and others are explained in this e-book in simple words.
+Important elements of dissertations such as research philosophyresearch approachresearch designmethods of data collection and data analysis are explained in this e-book in simple words.

 John Dudovskiy